MarkVeerasingam/ESP32-AudioProcessor-Library/README.md

 ## Description

 This is a simple WIP real-time audio processor library for the ESP32.
-Apart of my 2nd year IOT Project, designing an IOT Guitar Pedal & this is the fundemental piece of Real-Time audio DSP i'm using.
+Apart of my 2nd year IOT Project, designing an IOT Guitar Pedal.
+This is the fundemental piece of Real-Time audio DSP i'm using.

 ``Note: This was designed using the Arduino IDE & has only optimised with it specifically in mind``